 Jon Kurtz is managing partner of Kurtz Evans Whitley Guy & Simos, PLLC.
 He has been a board certified specialist in the field of Family Law since 2001.
 Jon has served as Chair of the North Carolina State Bar Board of Legal Specialization - Family Law Specialty Committee, served as an adjunct professor of Family Law at Wake Forest University School of Law, and he has served on numerous North Carolina State Bar and Bar Association Committees.
 He has been a regular lecturer and author for continuing legal education programs and has also helped train Guardian ad Litem volunteers at the Children’s Law Center.
 Jon has served on several boards, including Brenner Children’s Hospital.
 Jon is a graduate of the University of North Carolina School of Law.

-Michael R. Lawless, MD, Emeritus Professor of Pediatrics, Wake Forest Baptist Medical Center.
+Michael R. Lawless, MD, Vice-Chair, Emeritus Professor of Pediatrics, Wake Forest Baptist Medical Center.
 His thirty-five years as a clinician/educator included medical evaluation and testimony for child victims of physical and sexual abuse.
 Michael is an advocate for child health and early childhood education.
 He was a board member of Smart Start of Forsyth County and remains a member of its NC Pre-K Committee.
 Michael volunteers at the Food Bank Garden at Crossnore School in Winston-Salem and at Centenary United Methodist Church.

 Jennifer Lyday, Secretary Partner, Waldrep Law.
 A graduate of William and Mary School of Law, Jennifer is an experienced bankruptcy and insolvency attorney who has significant pro bono experience as well, particularly in working with Legal Aid of North Carolina to help domestic violence victims obtain 50-B protection orders and representing parents seeking the return of their children through the filing of Hague Convention child abduction cases.
 She was formerly an Associate with Womble Carlyle Sandridge & Rice, LLP.